nomad-coe/nomad-simulations/docs/model_system/model_system.md

 ## Distributions of geometric properties

 ### Schema structure
-These distributions are stored in `AtomicCell.geometry_distributions`, which is a list of repeating `GeometryDistribution` subsections.
+These distributions are stored under `AtomicCell`, with different specializations as repeating subsections of `GeometryDistribution` or its child classes.
-Information on the bins and their setup parameters (e.g. neighbor cutoff distances), are meanwhile stored under `AtomicCell` directly.
+This separation simplifies filtering to the `results` section and helps with indexing, as bin distributions tend to follow the default.
+Other information, such as cutoff distances used to construct the neighbor list, are also stored here.

 `GeometryDistribution` objects are effectively histograms that specialize further in sections for elemental pairs / triples / quadruples.
 This is a choice to facilitate searches and visualizations over the distribution themselves, which are normalized to reproduce the same frequency for primitive cells as supercells.